Open Postdoctoral position, faculty mentor Jason Ross

 Does this position pay above the required minimum?:

-The Ross laboratory at Stanford University School of Medicine is seeking a highly motivated and skilled individual at the postdoctoral level with a research interest in stem cell biology, aging, and cancer.
+The successful candidate will work on projects investigating mechanisms of hematopoietic stem cell aging and novel approaches to rejuvenate immune function.
 The Ross lab is situated within the Stanford University School of Medicine's Department of Radiation Oncology.
-The laboratory applies in vitro and in vivo experimental techniques to study normal and malignant stem cells in the context of aging and cancer.
+The laboratory applies in vitro and in vivo experimental techniques to study normal and malignant stem cells in aging, cancer, and chronic disease.
+Additional information on the laboratory can be found on our website (https://med.stanford.edu/ross-lab) and the related publication:

-Individuals with backgrounds in stem cell biology, cancer biology, molecular biology, immunology, and bioinformatics, are all welcome to apply.
+Individuals with backgrounds in stem cell biology, cancer biology, molecular biology, immunology, and bioinformatics are all welcome to apply.
 Lab techniques include mammalian cell culture, mouse models, standard molecular biology and biochemistry, FACS/flow-cytometry analysis, genetic manipulation of cells (e.g., CRISPR), and microscopy.
 Candidates with experience in computational analysis are encouraged to apply.

 The position is available immediately and the start date is flexible.
 The position is initially for one year with possibility of renewal based on performance.